TheTexta/obsidian-main/Psychology/Social Psychology/Actor Observer Bias.md

+#flashcards
-Includes [[Fundamental Attribution Error]], wherein the person judges the actor but not themselves the same way.
+Actor Observer Bias::Includes [[Fundamental Attribution Error]], wherein the person judges the actor but not themselves the same way.
 Blaming someone on there disposition but not themselves